BYU-ODH/native-news/README.md

 ### ocr-txt
 This folder has the output of the `ocr-extractor.py` script.
 It is a collection of 76k text files that were extracted from the data in the `ocr-html` folder.

+### tm-subset
+This folder has the output of the `topic-analyzer.py` script.
+It is a collection of newspaper issues that are composed of 0.01 or higher of topic 70, the "Wounded Knee" topic.

 ## Documents